What is Forward?

 - Countering violent extremism - October 2022|November 2022

-For each keyword, in week 1, undergraduates scour google scholar for the keyword, sort by date, and enter data from scholarly publications that appear in a given month into our publicly viewable FORWARD Database.
+For each keyword, our process was: in week 1, undergraduates scour google scholar for the keyword, sort by date, and enter data from scholarly publications that appear in a given month into our publicly viewable FORWARD Database.
 We hope that over time this database itself would become a valuable resource.
 Scholarly books, book chapters, and journal articles are included, whereas other materials such as blog posts and student assignments are not.

 Minimum data entered include the reference/citation details and apparent relevance to the keyword (because some refs are listed in the output for the search that are tangential or irrelevant), but when the publication is in a format we can access, and when time and energy permit, we also will aim to code a number of other variables, such as country and discipline of the authors, methodology, and key findings.
 Our first month showed we didn't have time for much coding; the coding scheme is still evolving however, and suggestions are welcome.